Open-pit mining: Extraction

 Miners typically drill a series of test holes to locate an underground ore body.
 From the extracted samples, they can determine the extent of the ore.
 This helps them determine the likely location of the veins or benches of ore and its commercial value.
 Open-pit mines that produce building materials and dimension stone are commonly referred to as quarries.

 Open-cast mines are dug on benches, which describe vertical levels of the hole.
 The interval of the benches depends on the deposit being mined, the mineral being mined, and the size of the machinery that is being used.
 Generally, large mine benches are 12 to 15 metres thick.
 In contrast, many quarries do not use benches, as they are usually shallow.
 Mining can be conducted on more than one bench at a time, and access to different benches is done with a system of ramps.
 The width of each bench is determined by the size of the equipment being used, generally 20–40 metres wide.
 Downward ramps are created to allow mining on a new level to begin.
 This new level will become progressively wider to form the new pit bottom.
+As mining progresses, more benches are created at the bottom of the pit as the pit becomes deeper to extract more ore from the bottom of the pit.
+To maintain stability, the surface of the pit at ground level grows horizontally in both width and length.

 Most walls of the pit are generally mined on an angle less than vertical.
 Waste rock is stripped when the pit becomes deeper, therefore this angle is a safety precaution to prevent and minimize damage and danger from rock falls.
 However, this depends on how weathered and eroded the rocks are, and the type of rocks involved.
-It also depends on the amount of structural weaknesses occur within the rocks, such as a faults, shears, joints or foliations.
+It also depends on the amount of structural weaknesses that occur within the rocks, such as faults, shears, joints or foliations.
+The benches are created by drilling into existing benches and using an explosive such as ammonium nitrate, then detonated using electric current.
+Then large shovels are used to remove material from the bench and place it into large ultraclass mining trucks.

 The walls are stepped.
 The inclined section of the wall is known as the batter, and the flat part of the step is known as the bench or berm.
 The steps in the walls help prevent rock falls continuing down the entire face of the wall.
 In some instances additional ground support is required and rock bolts, cable bolts and shotcrete are used.
 De-watering bores may be used to relieve water pressure by drilling horizontally into the wall, which is often enough to cause failures in the wall by itself.

 A haul road is usually situated at the side of the pit, forming a ramp up which trucks can drive, carrying ore and waste rock.